AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 >[!NOTE]
 >The front end build option utilizes dev-only and prod-only webpack config files that share a common config file.
 This way the development and production settings can be modified independently.

+### Client Library Generation {clientlib-generation}

+The ui.frontend module build process leverages the [aem-clientlib-generator](https://www.npmjs.com/package/aem-clientlib-generator) plugin to move the compiled CSS, JS and any resources into the ui.apps module.
+The aem-clientlib-generator configuration is defined in `clientlib.config.js`.
+The following client libraries are generated:

+* **clientlib-site** - `ui.apps/src/main/content/jcr_root/apps/<app>/clientlibs/clientlib-site`
+* **clientlib-dependencies** - `ui.apps/src/main/content/jcr_root/apps/<app>/clientlibs/clientlib-dependencies`

+### Including Client Libraries on Pages {#clientlib-inclusion}

+`clientlib-site` and `clientlib-dependencies` categories are included on pages via the [Page Policy configuration](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/page-templates-editable.html#TemplateDefinitions) as part of the default template.
+To view the policy, edit the **Content Page Template > Page Information > Page Policy**.